stevenaubertin/QcPoliticsVisu/README.md

 QcPoliticsVisu
 ==============

-Timeline visualisation of Quebec Plotics Colors
+Timeline visualisation of Quebec Politics Colors

 This is a quick python program to display a timeline using PIL and BeautifullSoup.